0xfrankz/Kaas/README.md

 _*: When you use online models, data is still sent to your model provider's APIs.
 If that bothers you, consider using Ollama's models locally_

-# Installation
+# 📦Installation
 Go to [Release](https://github.com/0xfrankz/kaas/releases) page for latest installers.

-# Built from source
+# 🛠️Built from source
 1. Install Node.js
 2. Install pnpm
 3. Install Rust